Who can make an appointment?

 The first time you use the system linked above, you will need to register with your email address and create a password.
-Once you create an account, you will then be able to see all of the Communication Lab Advisors’ available times and pick one that will work best for you.
-Appointments must be made 36 hours in advance.
+Once you create an account, you will then be able to see all of the Communication Lab Fellows’ available times and pick one that will work best for you.
+Appointments must be made 24 hours in advance.

 If none of the times on the schedule work for you or you want guidance making an appointment, contact us at email@example.com.
 Let us know what you’re working on and when it’s due.
 We’ll do our best to help you get the coaching you need to meet your deadline.

 Option 3: Contact a Fellow directly

-Check out our Advisor bios to see if there is a particular Advisor whose background may be a good match for you and your communication task.
+Check out our Fellow bios to see if there is a particular Fellow whose background may be a good match for you and your communication task.

 Communication Lab Policies

 Who can use the Electrical Engineering and Computer Science Communication Lab?

-- The Electrical Engineering and Computer Science Communication Lab’s services are free and available to anyone who is in the Department of Electrical Engineering and Computer Science, affiliated with a Department lab, or taking a Department class.
+- The Electrical Engineering and Computer Science Communication Lab’s services are free and available to anyone who is in the MIT Department of Electrical Engineering and Computer Science, affiliated with a Department lab, or taking a Department class.
 If you are not sure whether you are eligible, please contact the Communication Lab Manager to inquire.

 - If you are not in Electrical Engineering and Computer Science, check whether your Course has a Communication Lab available here.